zacharymeurer/Comic_Genre_Classifier/.ipynb_checkpoints/documentation-checkpoint.md

 Added a timeout parameter to the ClientSession to set the timeout limit to 2 minutes.
 Before setting the limit, they timed out after 5 minutes.
 This increased the number of `TimeoutErrors` significantly.
 I measured the change in errors with the number of key value pairs (comic page urls) in the dictionary resulting from the `create_page_url_with_genres_dict` function before it failed.
 This count went from ~659,000 to ~368,000 due to the change in timeout limit.
 Next, I tried timeout parameters of 1 minute and 20 seconds.
 The page counts for these were ~246,000 and ~97,000 respectively.

 Based on the results of my timeout experimentation, setting the timeout to None appeared promising.
 This would permit all the requests to finish, letting the function collect data from **every** episode url.
-This approach proved successful, taking ~400 seconds (~6m40s) to collect 951984 comic page urls.
+This approach proved successful, taking ~400 seconds (~6m40s) to collect 955,200 comic page urls.

+---

+Implemented asyncio for comic page downloading function.

+Function downloads each of the 955,200 comic pgaes from the `page_url_genre_dict` and sorts them into directories based on their genre.
+Initial testing on 9000 comic pages each from different episodes proves promising.
+Runtime for a 9000 page dictionary took ~141.459 seconds.
+Using this ratio of pages to seconds, the downloading process of the entire `page_url_genre_dict` can be estimated to take ~4.33 hours.
+The process is being run overnight.